-It isn't enough to be a wiz with lights and electronics.
-You need to have a deep understanding of a script, the characters within, and the director's own vision, and create a world of lighting that is not at odds with—and in fact enhances—those elements of the project.
-If you are the type of person who is forever checking in with others to get their artistic ideas rather than generating your own, you'll burn out quickly in this biz.
-Yes—exactly like a light bulb.
+It isn't enough to be a wiz with lights and electronics; you need to have a deep understanding of a script, the characters within, and the director's own vision in order to create a world of lighting that enhances the overall project.
+If you're the type of person who has trouble generating artistic ideas, you'll burn out quickly in this biz.

 All that said, if you grasp both the scientific and artistic aspects of lighting design, this could be a great career path for you.
 You have the potential to work on big-budget films that could stretch and challenge you (that's a good thing), or you might end up getting hired to light a regular television series, which may not be quite as glamorous but at least could mean a steadier paycheck.

 It helps to be passionate not only about your lighting duties, but about each project you work on as a whole.
 You are, after all, a member of a team, and the ultimate goal is to come away with a win for the whole group—not just to pump up your own stats.